investindex/Advanced/README.md

 ## Managed futures and trend-following

 One of the major weaknesses of the long-term portfolio I suggested [earlier](https://github.com/investindex/Fund/blob/main/README.md) is the risk of unexpectedly high inflation (which tends to be associated with rising interest rates).
 High inflation is so nasty to most investments that the US government created [Series I bonds](https://github.com/investindex/Risk#us-treasury-savings-bonds) and [TIP securities](https://github.com/investindex/Risk#f6) to help Americans protect their assets.
 Although long-duration bonds like those held by [ZROZ](https://www.pimco.com/en-us/investments/etf/25-year-zero-coupon-us-treasury-index-exchange-traded-fund/) are generally a great diversifier for stocks, they're pummeled when inflation and interest rates rise unexpectedly.
 The last graph in the [section on risk](https://github.com/investindex/Risk#learning-from-history) visualized how stocks and bonds fell together in the inflationary environment of 2021-22.
 Compared to short bonds, long bonds are often the better way to counteract downward volatility of stocks with their upward volatility.
 But long bonds perform far worse during high inflation.
-It gets worse: although it's widely believed that high-quality bonds consistently perform well when stocks are plummeting — providing _crisis alpha_ — this relationship is far from assured even when inflation is normal.
+It gets worse: although it's widely believed that high-quality bonds consistently perform well when stocks are plummeting — providing "crisis alpha" — this relationship is far from assured even when inflation is normal.

 A natural question arises.
 Is there an asset class we can invest in that diversifies beyond stocks and bonds, that might perform well when stocks and bonds fall?
-Thankfully there is!
+Managed futures arguably can play that role.
+The main funds we'll cover are [KMLM](https://kfafunds.com/kmlm/), [BLNDX](https://www.standpointfunds.com/fund), and [DBMF](https://imgpfunds.com/im-dbi-managed-futures-strategy-etf/).

+Futures are a [derivative](https://www.investopedia.com/terms/d/derivative.asp), which means their value is partly derived from the price of an underlying asset.
+Futures are explained in [these](https://www.youtube.com/watch?v=1Mhk4UHJsRc) [videos](https://www.youtube.com/watch?v=nwR5b6E0Xo4).
+I don't think a deep understanding of futures is needed to appreciate why a managed futures fund can be valuable to a portfolio.

 [More incoming here]